48 Hours in Marfa: A Definitive Guide

 Freshen up back at your lodging and find a spot of solace there, at a great watering hole such as Marfa Spirit Co. or Planet Marfa (round 2), or just around town.
 You can even get a day pass to the pool at Hotel Saint George.

-The important thing here is just hanging for a bit - whatever that looks like for you / your style.
+The important thing here is just hanging for a bit - whatever that looks like for you and your style.

 Marfa is best enjoyed when it is enjoyed.